-Roger Williams was a virtuoso pianist whose arpeggio-strewn hit Autumn Leaves is the only piano instrumental to reach number one on the Billboard pop charts.
-It stands as the greatest selling piano recording of all time, with more than 2 million sold.
-He recorded dozens of hits, including Born Free, the theme from the movie Doctor Zhivago, and the soundtrack for Somewhere in Time.
+Roger Williams was a virtuoso pianist whose arpeggio-strewn hit Autumn Leaves was the only piano instrumental to reach number one on the Billboard pop charts.
+It still stands as the greatest selling piano recording of all time, with more than 2 million sold.
+He continued to record dozens of hits, including Born Free, Impossible Dream, Lara’s Theme, Nadia’s Theme, and the soundtrack for Somewhere in Time.

 Known as an electrifying stage performer and an adept improviser, Williams effortlessly switched between musical styles and could touch any audience, from teenagers to senior citizens.
 Nick-named “Mr. Piano”, he was also pronounced, “Pianist to the Presidents”, having performed for nine commander-in-chiefs in the White House.

 In 1989, Roger performed his haunting and powerful arrangement of the Phantom of the Opera at Disney’s Epcot Center.
 He surprised the audience when he appeared dressed up as the phantom!
 With Halloween approaching, let Roger’s music get you in the spirit.
 Listen and enjoy with the recording below.